hamax97/hamax97.github.io/write-ups/rails/http-response-lifecycle.md

 - There are cookies to track a user's request accross a session.
 - There are cookies to help the server remember a user's action or preferences.
-- Tacking cookies help tracking what websites you visitted.
+- Tracking cookies help tracking what websites you visitted.
 This helps advertisement companies to show what could be of interest to you.

 These cookies are managed in Rails with the gem called `cookiejar`.